iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 ---
 ### **Examples**

-We take a look at some of the specifric examples of monotone operators that are relavent to real world application.
+We take a look at some of the specific examples of monotone operators that are relavent to real world application.

 #### **Example 1.1 | Projection is Monotone**
 > Let $C\subseteq X$ be non-empty, then the projection operator onto the set: $\Pi_C$ is a monotone operator.

 **Observations**

-We emphaize that convexity of the set $C$ is not assume therefore $\Pi_C$ can be multi-valued and the obtuse angle theorem won't be applicable anymore.
+We emphasize that convexity of the set $C$ is not assume therefore $\Pi_C$ can be multi-valued and the obtuse angle theorem won't be applicable anymore.
 This theorem is in Hilbert space.
-Therefore, norm that doesn't support inner product won't be comptible.
+Therefore, norm that doesn't support inner product won't be compatible.

 **Proof**